johnalison/obsidian-notes/Journal/11 February 2025 Tuesday.md

 - HGCAL: Marchello and Eva.
 Updating the paper aim 2 weeks.
 - Wes will present summary of studies at HGCAL week
 - SoS: fits are still running.
 Should try removing systematics
+- Told him to think more about what analysis he would do for other applications

-AE Talk in CAT General Meeting during CMS week:
+# AE Talk in CAT General Meeting during CMS week:
 - https://indico.cern.ch/event/1511085/
 - Q: Can we decouple the reAna cluster from the computing backend.